Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Introduction

 \section{Introduction}

-Speech recognition systems typically operate in low-dimensional feature spaces designed to implement invariances inherent to speech production and human speech recognition~\cite{li12,plos}.
-Log Mel-filter bank values (\acro{fbank}) and their de-correlated variant known as Mel-frequency cepstral coefficients (\acro{mfcc}) are two most frequently used feature extraction techniques of this kind~\cite[][]{bridle1974experimental,mfcc1980}.
-Several comparative studies of automatic and human speech recognition~\cite{alsteris,meyer07,petere99} suggest that the information loss inherent to such feature extraction techniques can adversely affect robustness~\cite{Ager11,Yousafzai11a}.
-Motivated by this, we propose a principled approach for learning of robust acoustic models in the waveform domain.
-Robustness in automatic speech recognition is usually addressed through multi-condition training, in which the training set comprises of speech examples across the many required acoustic conditions, often constructed by mixing speech with noise at different signal-to-noise ratios (\acro{snr}).
-For a limited set of acoustic conditions these techniques can work well, but they are inefficient, typically requiring several thousand of hours of training data, and still the resulting models experience performance degradation in unseen environments and on different tasks.
-Moreover, the sheer size of the training data required for learning of robust acoustic models imposes substantial computational challenges.
-For instance, the requirement for more than $2\ 000$ hours of speech in~\cite[][]{sainath2015,zhu2016} translates into weeks of training on a typical device with a \acro{gpu} support.
-Our aim is to tackle these problems by incorporating relevant inductive bias into the learning process and allow for learning of robust acoustic models using moderately sized datasets.
-There are two main components in our approach, one dealing with the design of neural architectures and the other with inference of its parameters.
+Automatic speech recognition systems typically operate in low-dimensional feature spaces designed to achieve invariances inherent to speech production and human speech recognition~\cite{li12,plos,tuske2018}.
+Log Mel-filter bank values (\acro{fbank}) and their de-correlated variant known as Mel-frequency cepstral coefficients (\acro{mfcc}) are two of the most frequently used feature extraction techniques of this kind~\cite[][]{bridle1974experimental,mfcc1980}.
+Several comparative studies of automatic and human speech recognition~\cite{alsteris,meyer07,petere99} suggest that the information loss inherent to such feature extraction techniques can adversely affect robustness to standard environmental distortions arising from additive and channel (linear filtering) noise~\cite{Ager11,Yousafzai11a}.
+Motivated by this, we propose an effective and principled approach for learning of robust acoustic models in the waveform domain.
+A difficulty in the waveform setting is the sheer size of the training data required for learning effective waveform-based models.
+More specifically, the requirement for more than $2,000$ hours of speech in~\cite[][]{sainath2015,zhu2016} translates into weeks of training on a typical device with \acro{gpu} support.
+Our aim is to tackle this problem by incorporating relevant inductive bias into the learning process and allow for learning of effective waveform-based acoustic models using moderately sized datasets.
+There are two components in our approach, one dealing with the design of neural architectures and the other with learning of the corresponding parameters.